If you ever want to know what exercises NOT to do, just go into a typical “Mega-Gym” and watch a 60-year old man do his workout.

 6) Alternatives for the Stability Ball Rollout

-Plus, you can substitute an ab wheel in place of the ball or you can even use the TRX in a similar type of movement.
+You can substitute an ab wheel in place of the ball or you can even use the TRX in a similar type of movement.
 It works because you are fighting the extension of your torso.

 Stretch your abs on the way out, and contract your abs to return to the starting position.
 This movement will leave your abs quite sore if it is a new exercise for you!